-- Preference is given, within the Public Housing Classification, to applications for SSHP developments that include Family units (as defined in the Glossary) over other applications in this classification; - 2.
-Highest Total Rental Affordability Category score: - 3.
-Highest Total Municipal Commitment & Impact Category score; - 4.
-Highest Total Financial Efficiency & Sustainability Category score; and - 5.
-Highest Total Qualifications & Experience Category score.
+- 1. Preference is given, within the Public Housing Classification, to applications for SSHP developments that include Family units (as defined in the Glossary) over other applications in this classification; - 2.
+Lowest credit per unit; - 3.
+Highest Total Rental Affordability Category score; - 4.
+Highest Total Local Impact Category score; - 5.
+Highest Total Financial Efficiency & Sustainability Category score; and